werdnakof/DatabaseNotes/04_-_Storage.md

 - markers to indicate record
 - note down record lengths/offsets within each record or Block header

-**_Spanned record vs Unspanned record in Block_**
+**_Spanned vs Unspanned records in Block_**
-- unspanned: each record fit within a single Block, waste space, but simpler
+- unspanned: each record fit within a single Block - waste space, but simpler
-- spanned: records can split between Blocks, needs a pointer to the partial record in the next Block
+- spanned: records can split between blocks - pointer reqired for the partial record in the next block

-**Sequencing
+**_Sequencing_**
-- ordering records in file and Block by some key value
+- ordering records in file and block by some key value
 - records ordering matter when merge-join
 - more efficient
 - each record may have a pointer to idicate the next record
-- Once records are stored in sequence, in order to add a record in the middle of sequence, an overflow area is created in the Block header, the area stores pointers to data (which are added to the middle to sequence) and where they fit in the sequence
+- Once records are stored in sequence, in order to add a record in the middle of sequence, an overflow area is created in the block header, the area stores pointers to data (which are added to the middle to sequence) and where they fit in the sequence

 ## Indirection: how to reference our records?
 - physical vs indirect addressings.